spenceradolph/ssh/README.md

 # SSH

-An ssh agent for Mythic.
+An ssh (wrapper) agent for Mythic.
 Great for LOTL.

 ## Overview